luishdz0126/sql-data-wrehouse-project/README.md

-# sql-data-wrehouse-project
+# Data warehouse and Analytics Project

+### Building The Data WareHouse (Data Engineering)

+#### Objective
-Building a modern data warehouse with SQL Server, including ETL processes, data modeling and analytics.
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.